 These make cute full-size keepsakes to use as wall decorations around the home each Ramadan.

 They can also be adopted and miniaturized as a mini version for a colorful, creative, and festive decorative garland to hang across the wall, doorway, or mantle place.

 6 – Free Printable Ramadan Challenge Board Game

-Take turns as a family in playing this fun and simple Ramadan game to pass the time in halal entertainment (and to earn extra blessings) in this holy month!
+Take turns as a family in playing this fun and simple Ramadan game to pass the time with halal entertainment (and to earn extra blessings) in this holy month!

 7 – Printable Eid Envelopes